Mrremrem/Mental-math/README.md

 # Mental-math
-This is a program that will output math problems for you.
+This program outputs math problems that be easily solved mentally.
 The main purpose of this program is for the user to practice solving math problems without any physical workspace.